Schools on Red Alert After FBI Issues Cybersecurity Warning

 Therefore, the most effective way to handle ransomware attacks is to prevent them from happening, an approach that has been pursued and successfully deployed by Deep Instinct.
 Deep Instinct offers powerful solutions, based on the advanced A.I technology of deep learning to enable resilient prevention against even the most advanced malware and ransomware threats.

 To trial the efficacy of Deep Instinct’s preventative approach, school networks can schedule a free threat analysis that is currently available at Deep Instinct.
-This analysis is designed to provide security teams with sufficient insight on how school networks can be kept secure, even as more educational activities go virtual.
+This analysis is designed to provide endpoint security teams with sufficient insight on how school networks can be kept secure, even as more educational activities go virtual.